ruslanmv/ruslanmv.github.io/_posts/2023-11-24-How-to-create-an-Application-with-Code-Engine-and-WatsonX.md

 ![](../assets/images/posts/2023-11-24-How-to-create-an-Application-with-Code-Engine-and-WatsonX/2023-11-25-12-14-12.png)

-3.Then, create a virtual environment by running the following command:
+Then, create a virtual environment by running the following command:

 ```
 python -m venv .venv